We use information saved using cookies to ensure maximum convenience in using our website.

 Click here to see the video instructions.

-6. Why aren't my performance zones being determined correctly?
+8. Why are my performance zones not being determined correctly and what is calibration?

-Most likely, it is necessary to make a calibrationto indicate the intensity zones accordingly.
-To do this, perform the calibration training described in the instructions in the video under the name "Algorithm calibration mode – tips".
+It is best to perform the calibration training described in the instructions in the video under 'Algorithm calibration mode - tips'.

 Click here to see the video instructions.